2022

 Barnsley District General Hospital and …

-Concerns summary Delays occurred in both accepting transfer to hospital and inserting a necessary NG tube.
+Concerns summary (AI summary) Delays occurred in both accepting transfer to hospital and inserting a necessary NG tube.
 There was a lack of clear policies and procedures for transferring patients under section, including required documentation.

 Jessica Laverack